 The public lecture was titled “American Vision and Chinese Mission: Will President Xi’s Belt and Road Initiative Create a ‘Pacific’ New World Order?”
 The Belt & Road lecture series is supported by the Hong Kong Special Administrative Government under the University Grants Commission.

 In his lecture Mendis explored the less-known Confucian influence on the enduring American foundation for a deeper understanding of the evolving Sino-American relationship and its challenges for Hong Kong and the world.

-In the age of President Donald Trump’s “Make America Great Again” nationalistic policies, Mendis, a Harvard sinologist, said the founding vision of the United States was to be a global nation.
+In the age of President Donald Trump’s “Make America Great Again” nationalistic policies, Mendis, a Harvard alumnus and an American sinologist, said the founding vision of the United States was to be a global nation.
 He added that President Xi is using a similar but commercial vision in the “Chinese mission” in the world.

 “The Chinese culture and Confucian philosophy inspired the founding fathers of the United States of America,” said Mendis in comparing the two countries.

 Mendis said, quoting Benjamin Franklin, that the Chinese are regarded as an ancient and highly civilized nation.
 On the Chinese sage, Franklin also wrote about the relevance of Chinese civilization in American progress, saying that what Confucius proposed to the princes for moral governance, this Confucian model would also apply to the United States is developing a “happy and flourishing empire,” he said.